JohnGoldsmith/dotnetrdf-wiki/UserGuide-Configuration-API.md

 <> dnr:imports <http://example.org/other-config.ttl> .
 ```

-If you are using imports then you should always use the //LoadConfiguration()// method to load your Configuration Graph as this will automatically resolve imports for you.
+If you are using imports then you should always use the `LoadConfiguration()` method to load your Configuration Graph as this will automatically resolve imports for you.

 ## Auto-Configuration

-The API supports the notion of auto-configuration, some types of object that should be globally registered can be auto-configured either when your Configuration is loaded or on demand via one of the auto-configuration methods e.g. //AutoConfigureOjectFactories(IGraph g)//
+The API supports the notion of auto-configuration, some types of object that should be globally registered can be auto-configured either when your Configuration is loaded or on demand via one of the auto-configuration methods e.g. `AutoConfigureOjectFactories(IGraph g)`

-When you use the //LoadConfiguration()// method the auto-configuration will be automatically done for you unless you explicitly opt out using one of the overloads.
+When you use the `LoadConfiguration()` method the auto-configuration will be automatically done for you unless you explicitly opt out using one of the overloads.

 Currently the following may be auto-configured: